amazon-science/RefChecker/README.md

               Path to the cache directory.
 Default: ./.cache.
   --extractor_name {gpt4,claude2}
               Model used for extracting triplets.
 Default: claude2.
-  --checker_name {gpt4,claude2,nli}
+  --extractor_max_new_tokens EXTRACTOR_MAX_NEW_TOKENS
+              Max generated tokens of the extractor, set a larger value for longer documents.
+Default: 500 --checker_name {gpt4,claude2,nli}
               Model used for checking whether the triplets are factual.
 Default: claude2.
   --retriever_name {google}